 Tuition and Fees

-Tuition and fees for Spring 2020 come to about $7,536 for a typical nine-unit semester for Arizona residents.
-Tuition and fees for non-residents totaled about $17,599.
+Tuition and fees for Fall 2023 come to about $7,895 for a typical nine-unit semester for Arizona residents.
+Tuition and fees for non-residents totaled about $17,880.
 These costs are below average for our peer institutions.
 See the tuition calculator from the Bursar's Office.

 Maintaining a professionally oriented graduate journalism program involves instructional costs well beyond those required for traditional academic units.
 The school maintains sophisticated video and audio equipment and specialized computer hardware and software.
 It requires a number of faculty members and media technology specialists to teach core courses with small enrollments.